Cammino di Oropa Canavesano

 ACCESSIBILITY

 The pedestrian route of the Cammino di Oropa is unfortunately not accessible with wheelchairs, the ground is often uneven and in part on the path there are several sections with high gradients that can reach 12% on asphalt ground.
 The bike route is mostly on asphalt or on undemanding dirt roads, and it is generally accessible with an all-terrain wheelchair but only if equipped with electric traction.
 We have favored cart tracks and roads that allow two people to walk side by side, trying to avoid exposed sections.
-On the last STAGE, however, we recommend the tramway variant.
+For the final stage, we still recommend taking the tramway variant.

 ROAD BOTTOM.